goblint/analyzer/docs/artifact-descriptions/esop23.md

 * Although it takes ~25 min to run all the benchmarks, the script continually updates the results HTML.
 Therefore it's possible to observe the first results in the partially-filled table without having to wait for the script to finish (if that shows you a blank, try waiting a while and refreshing).

+## All other claims in Section 9

+All these claims are based on the contents of Table 2.
+The different sets in this table are reproduced by different scripts.

+### Set "Our"

+1. Run the script `../bench/esop23_table2_set_our.rb`.
+This takes ~3min
+2. Open the results HTML `../bench/bench_result/index.html`.

+  - This shows for each test the total numbers of asserts and how many could be proven:
+      - If all are proven, the cell shows a checkmark
+      - If none are proven, the cell shows a cross
+      - If only some are proven, the cell shows both numbers

+### Set "Goblint"

+1. Run the script `../bench/esop23_table2_set_goblint.rb`.
+This takes ~ XX min
+2. Open the results HTML `../bench/bench_result/index.html`.

+  - This shows for each test the total numbers of asserts and how many could be proven:
+      - If all are proven, the cell shows a checkmark
+      - If none are proven, the cell shows a cross
+      - If only some are proven, the cell shows both numbers

+## Additional Information
 ### Outline of how the code is structured
 Lastly, we give a general outline of how code in the Goblint framework is organized:
 The source code is in the directory `./src`, where the subdirectories are structured as follows: